 The couple will be very busy meeting their own requirements and a good deal of these are time sensitive, so please plan things out well in advance.

-4 How to Perform a Wedding in Puerto Rico
+4 How to get Married in Puerto Rico

 All marriage licenses for weddings in Puerto Rico are issued at the Demographic Registrar in Old San Juan.
 While it is the couple's duty to pick up the marriage license, you as their minister can give them a heads up that they will need to submit many items in a short span of time so they will need to plan accordingly.
 The couple should call the office to get exact and current requirements, but they should expect to bring something along the lines of a photo I.D., an affidavit of intent to marry, and copies of birth certificates.
 The couple will also be required to undergo a medical examination by a doctor on the island.